puppetlabs/puppet-docs/source/pe/2.5/orchestration_usage.markdown

     Statuses: started=2
     Elapsed Time: 1.45 s

-The status of the restarted services can be found with:
+The status of the restarted services can be shown with:

     peadmin@puppetmaster:~$ mco service sshd status -W osfamily=RedHat [ ==================================================> ] 2 / 2